The political heart of the city in an age-old monumental building.

 Weddings

-Weddings still regularly take place in the Stadhuis.
-When a wedding is scheduled, we close the Stadhuis.
-Weddings can take place on Tuesday morning, Friday afternoon and Saturday morning.
-We only open ticket sales for those time slots a week in advance, so we can be sure you can visit the Stadhuis.
+Sometimes weddings take place in the Stadhuis.
+When this happens, the building is closed.
+Weddings can be held on Tuesday morning, Friday afternoon and Saturday morning.
+Tickets for these time slots go online one week in advance, so you can be sure you can visit the Stadhuis.

 Nearest bus stop: